Another Indian firm under fire for shoddy clinical trials work

 Joseph Kamlesh, Quest’s head of operations, told Reuters the issue was isolated and could not be compared with the problems at GVK, which concerned multiple regulators.

 “We expect this issue will be resolved in six months.
-We have not lost any contracts or clients,” he said.
+We have not lost any contracts or clients, we have a very good relationship with them,” he said.

 Quest has around 100 clients that it serves on and off, but for the past two to three years it has been working for 25 companies, he added.